 The Robin Hood Gardens estate was completed in 1972 and now, some forty five years later, it is undergoing phased demolition to make way for the Blackwall Reach regeneration scheme.
-I’ve realised its destruction isn’t something I care to photograph.
-So instead I have been looking anew at photographs that were made prior to Open House London 2016 when I was involved in staging an onsite exhibition.
-These images are now in this Robin Hood Gardens project.
+Glad to have made several visits to photograph during 2015/16 and which are now sifted and sorted in this Robin Hood Gardens project.

 An image from my Leaway project; sadly these trees, which were a distinctive presence along the Waterworks River between Stratford High Street and the Olympic Park, have recently all been cut down.